Berry Phase and Quantum Oscillation from Multi-orbital Coadjoint-orbit Bosonization

-{Let us assume the FS is isotropic, and show the analysis for anisotropic FS's in \cite{SM}.} In terms of $\phi_i(\vk)$'s, the effective action is given by $S_{\rm eff} = \sum_{i=1}^{N_{\phi}} (S_{\rm cb}+S_{\rm w})$, with
+{Let us assume the FS is isotropic, and show the analysis for anisotropic FS's in \cite{SM}.} In terms of $\phi_i(\vk)$'s, the effective action is given by $S_{\rm eff} = \sum_{i=1}^{N_{\Phi}} (S_{\rm cb}+S_{\rm w})$, with

-where the cyclotron frequency $\omega_c = B v_F/k_F$ and $\Omega_\theta= \partial_{\vk}\times \bm{\mathcal{A}}|_{k=k_F}$ are taken on the FS.
+where the cyclotron frequency $\omega_c = B v(k_F)/k_F$ and $\Omega_\theta= \partial_{\vk}\times \bm{\mathcal{A}}|_{k=k_F}$ are taken on the FS.
 The $S_{\rm cb}[\phi_i(\theta,t)]$ term directly follows from Eq.~\eqref{eq:s2}, where $\theta$ parametrizes the tangential direction along the Fermi surface.
 It describes a chiral boson propagating in 1d momentum space~\cite{FJ1987}.
-The additional $S_{\rm w}[\phi_i(\vk, t)]$ term previously neglected~\cite{ye_wang_first} is nonzero only when $\phi_i$ contains winding configurations, and is topological (depending only on the winding numbers).
-As is well-known~\cite{altland}, topological terms do not enter the equation of motion \eqref{eq:6}, but they do affect the quantization of theory.
+The $S_{\rm w}[\phi_i(\vk, t)]$ term, commonly neglected in literature, is nonzero when $\phi_i$ contains winding configurations~\cite{ye_wang_first}, and is topological (depending only on the winding numbers).
+As is well-known~\cite{altland}, topological terms do not enter the equation of motion \eqref{eq:6}, but they do affect the quantization of the theory.